Dr. Julian Breandán Dean - Program Manager, Literature Initiatives

-Julian Breandán Dean is a postdoctoral research fellow at the Keough-Naughton Institute for Irish Studies.
-He recently completed his PhD in the English department at Notre Dame.
+Julian Breandán Dean is the Program Manager, Literature Initiatives, at the Keough-Naughton Institute for Irish Studies.
+He received his PhD from the English department at Notre Dame in 2022.
 His dissertation examined how, in various postcolonial settings, authors like W. B. Yeats, Wole Soyinka, and Athol Fugard used tragedy to conceive alternatives to the nation state.

 He is currently working on his book project, which analyzes tragedy as adapted in various postcolonial settings.